 The fourth Gospel account begins and ends with the testimony of a woman to Jesus (Jn.
 4:29; 20:18).
 Women were not excluded from the baptism of the Holy Spirit (Acts 2:17; 5:14).
 When persecution broke out against the early church women too suffered imprisonment (Acts 8:3; 9:1-2).

 We read about Priscilla teaching along with her husband, Aquilla (18:26) and Philip the evangelist whose 4 unmarried daughters prophesied (21:9).
 In Romans 16:1-7, apostle Paul listed women who were ministers in the church.
-If they weren’t honoured, why include them in his letters?
+If they weren’t honoured why include them in his letters?
 This same apostle taught that there is no male or female in Christ (Gal.
 3:28).

 But hostile critics prefer throwing around “500 evil verses in the Bible” leaving all these passages out because they don’t go with the grand plan and… that may make Christianity a bit reasonable to their readers.
 May it not be!
-So damn the contexts, goodbye exegesis and farewell rudimentary hermeneutics.
+So ignore the contexts, goodbye exegesis and farewell rudimentary hermeneutics.

 When I sent my responses to the Muslim critic, his reply was like “Good, keep on.”
 That’s it folks.
-His very nimble mind is already made up, don’t confuse him with the facts!
+His nimble mind is already made up, don’t confuse him with the facts!